 In most cases, flushing frequency varies depending on the guidelines from the manufacturer and the recommendations from the detergent manufacturers.

 However, I usually do it two to three times every week depending on the frequency of use.

 If your coffee develops a funky taste, it is the right time to decalcify your machine.

-I have noted that the taste arises from mineral deposits especially if you are using hard water to prepare the coffee.
+I have noted that the taste arises from mineral deposits especially if you are using hard water to prepare it.

-For proper decalcification, use the espresso machine cleaner or mix equal amount of white vinegar with equal amount of water and run the solution through the filter basket.
+For proper decalcification, use the cleaner or mix equal amount of white vinegar with equal amount of water and run the solution through the filter basket.

 From my experience, you should never use soap solution or common detergents since they often lead to internal corrosion.

 Afterward, you should run clean soft water several times to remove the remaining vinegar or espresso cleaner.

 You need to soak filter basket, milk wand, shower head and portafilter in warm water regularly.

 I discovered that using a dishwasher to clean these parts often leads to corrosion.